gardiens/plot_skeleton_NTU_RGB-D/readme.md

 ## Usage:
-Follow the getting started to have a quick hands-on.
+Follow the 'getting_started.ipynb' to have a quick hands-on.
 Every function are documented
 I recommend to save the video to see them because the matplotlib.animation can be buggy on some jupyter ( or vscode).
 They are stored in the folder videos.